The Thirty-Year Problem

 You're not.

-Document management is not knowledge management.
-Having 2 million documents stored doesn't mean anyone can find what they need.
-And even when they can, documents capture what was done, not why it was done that way.
+Document management is not the same as knowledge management.
+Storing 2 million documents doesn't guarantee that anyone can find what they need.
+Even when they can, documents record what was done, not why it was done that way.

 The why is where the value lives.

 Why did we structure the deal this way?
 Why did we take that approach with this client?
 Why did we settle instead of going to trial?
-The answers to these questions live in people's heads.
-In email threads no one will ever search.
-In conversations that happened in conference rooms.
+The answers to these questions reside in people's minds.
+They're never documented in email threads.
+They exist only in conversations that happen in conference rooms.

-The problem isn't motivation.
-It's that the technology never made it easy enough.
+The issue isn't motivation.
+It's that the technology never made it simple enough.

 What's Actually Possible Now